 Audiences love this content!
 Seriously!
 It’s meaty, powerful, and useful, wrapped up in riveting stories, topped with a good dose of humor.

 When she takes the platform, you’ll be captivated by her inspiring message woven with riveting stories, engaging humor, and challenging ideas.
-Audiences are encouraged and changed by her message.
-Organizations experience higher morale, greater commitment, and higher levels of engagement.
-You’ll see productivity going up as dissatisfaction is replaced by positive attitudes.
+Audiences love her energy and her message.
+Organizations experience better morale, bigger commitment, and greater engagement in their teams.
+Productivity goes up as fear goes down.
 People will want to change – for the better.
 You’ll begin to see changes immediately.

-Maureen started with a degree in mechanical engineering from the University of Notre Dame, and besides her time as a NASA rocket scientist, she’s had success in direct sales, fitness instruction, and motherhood.
-Now as a professional speaker and inaugural Licensed Associate of the Impostor Syndrome Institute, she challenges organizations to ‘push the envelope’ of their own expectations, to propel their teams to peak performance.
+In addition to her NASA background, she has experience in direct sales, fitness instruction, interior design and motherhood.
+Now as a professional speaker and inaugural Licensed Associate of the Impostor Syndrome Institute, she challenges organizations and individuals to ‘push the envelope’ of their own expectations, and propel themselves to peak performance.